The Processor

 • Documentation that cannot drift from the system — because it generates the system

-• Audit answers in one Markdown file, current by definition
+• Answers in one plain-language file, current by definition

-• Changes via spec edit + regeneration — not via developer tickets
+• Changes by editing the definition and reprocessing — not developer tickets

-• Full source ownership at handoff — Processor, services, Markdown, infrastructure
+• Full source ownership at handoff — the Processor, the services, the process definitions, and the infrastructure

 • 60-day build warranty included on the entire delivery